snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/migration-guides/migration-guide-from-version-5-x-to-6-0/index.md

 ## Other changes

-See the full changelog on Github, for iOS ADD LINK and Android ADD LINK.
+See the full changelog on Github, for [iOS](https://github.com/snowplow/snowplow-ios-tracker/releases/tag/6.0.0) and [Android](https://github.com/snowplow/snowplow-android-tracker/releases/tag/6.0.0).

 ### New events